mlovesexmagic/ADT-reference-based-implementation/README.md

 # ADT-reference-based-implementation
 This lab will give you experience modifying a reference-based implementation of an ADT.

-Purpose

-This lab will give you experience modifying a reference-based implementation of an ADT.

     What you want to do?
     1) Replace a value in a list of integers